LivePersonInc/developer-center/pages/documents/ConversationalAI/ConversationBuilder/Bots/SurveyBots.md

 #### Bot Analytics
 In the [Bot Analytics](https://developers.liveperson.com/bot-analytics-overview.html) application, you'll see survey bots reported in the same way as custom bots.
 There is no difference between the two.

+### Deploying survey bots

+Some brands are existing Bot Studio users who manage surveys in Bot Studio.
+Others are just getting started with surveys and starting out in Conversation Builder.
+Deployment works differently depending on which group you fall into:

+* If you're getting started with surveys in Conversation Builder, you don't manually deploy a survey bot.
+When LivePerson enables this feature for your brand, this deploys the underlying agent connector that's shared by all survey bots.
+Therefore, **as soon as you create a survey bot and assign it a skill, the bot is active and can receive conversations.** Typically, brands don't develop in their Production environments, but if you do, for this reason, it's recommended that you assign to the survey bot a "test" skill that isn't used in a production campaign and use that to validate the bot before assigning it a production skill.

+* If you're an existing Bot Studio user who plans to move from Bot Studio to Conversation Builder for survey bot management, see the discussion on the migration workflow farther below on this page.
+When you make the switch from Bot Studio to Conversation Builder, this deploys the underlying agent connector that's shared by all bots.

 ### Monitoring survey bots

-You can use the Bots Status application, which is used for monitoring agent connectors, to monitor the single survey bot connector that supports all survey bots.

-There are a few important distinctions to be aware of as you monitor survey bots in Bots Status:
+If you have Bot Status Access [permissions](bot-accounts-permissions.html), you can use the Bots Status application that's intended for monitoring agent connectors to monitor your survey bots.
+There are a few important distinctions to be aware of as you do so:

 * You can identify survey bots by examining the **User Name**.
 This is always "Survey Connector."
 (Normal bots display the agent name that's configured in LiveEngage.)
-* While each survey bot is listed individually, they all share the same agent connector.
+* While each survey bot is listed individually in the dashboard, they all share a single agent connector.
 * Successfully deployed survey bots display "Deployed" beneath the bot name.

 <img class="fancyimage" style="width:1000px" src="img/ConvoBuilder/surveyBot_monitoring1.png">

-In Bots Status, you can redeploy the connector as a debugging technique.
+In Bots Status, you can redeploy the connector as a troubleshooting technique.

-Additionally, there are a few operations that are specifically for brands migrating from Bot Studio to Conversation Builder for survey bot management, namely:
+Additionally, there are a few operations available that are specifically for brands migrating from Bot Studio to Conversation Builder for survey bot management, namely:

 * Migrate to Conversation Builder
 * Refresh the connector
 * Roll back to Bot Studio

-Keep in mind that all survey bots share the same agent connector, so performing any operation on one survey bot affects all the survey bots.

-For more details on all these operations, see below.
+For details on all these operations, see below.

 {: .important}
-ADD BOTS STATUS PERMISSIONS NOTE
+Keep in mind that all survey bots share a single agent connector, so performing any operation on one survey bot affects all the survey bots.

 #### Redeploy the survey bot connector

-Use this as a debugging technique when the connector appears to be in a stuck state.
-This stops and then restarts the connector.
+Redeploying the connector stops and restarts it.
+Use this as a troubleshooting technique when the connector appears to be in a stuck state.

 **To redeploy the survey bot connector**